Chapter 15: Audiences

 The Brothers bowed their heads but remained silent apart from a jointly whispered: “In manus tuas, Domine.”

 Schimrian drummed his fingers on his desk for a few moments.
-“Be that as it may, I know you labour hard at restoring our Great Abbey and such lapses are forgiveable but you also missed Vespers; we have to maintain our devotions, my sons, or we may as well be Ferals.
-But, because of these creatures and their Master, only two Abbots, nine Fathers, four hundred and six Brothers and one thousand, one hundred Tally-men remain in all Britannia.”
+“Be that as it may, I know you labour hard at restoring our Great Abbey and such lapses are forgivable but you also missed Vespers.
+We have to maintain our devotions, my sons, or we may as well be Ferals.
+But, because of these creatures and their Master, only five Abbots, forty Fathers, six hundred and forty-six Brothers and less than one thousand Tally-men remain in all Britannia.”

 “Indeed.
 Yet three weeks and one day have passed since these Harlots of Satan desecrated our Great Cathedral and brought down our Christ in Majesty!
 After all this time, however, we remain in a mediaeval stupor, reading our Scriptures by candle-light.
-The Great Cathedral, by divine contrast, was indeed magnificent lit by candle-light but, alas, our stores of the larger candles are sore depleted.
+The Great Cathedral, by divine contrast, was indeed magnificently lit by candles but, alas, our stores of large candles are sore depleted.
 Therefore, before we worship in the dark, what of your repairs in the generator rooms?
 Have you made any progress at all on repairing the very machines that you failed to guard, hmmm?”

 He paused as Schimrian’s eyes had narrowed dangerously at the praise being directed at Camus.
-Schimrian finally sighed and gestured impatiently for him to continue:
+Schimrian finally sighed, gesturing impatiently for him to continue:

 “Um, we have just finished dismantling them and clearing the foundations of debris.
 The fire-damage has been addressed but, as you know, the control panels and communication relays were all smashed and needed repair most urgently.
 There is some good news: Father Aten has found and retrieved three portable generators from Beorminghas.
 We can restore electrics to the Great Manse and the Great Cathedral but not to the rest of the Great Abbey.
-We were servicing them which is why we missed our devotions.”
+We were servicing them so we’ve missed our devotions.”